InfinityBotList/Arcadia/README.md

 - api => Arcadia Staff API (statistics, maybe a claim/unclaim/approve/deny api for panel if needed etc)
 - libavacado => Common shared logic for ``bot``, ``api`` and any possible addition to Arcadia

+## Database Seeds

+You can find a seed of the Infinity Bot List database at https://seed.infinitybots.gg/.
+This seed is public and available for all contributors

 ## Contributing

 - Always run ``fmt.sh`` before making a Pull Request!